FidoTabby Alert LogoPetScreening LogoFidoTabby eTail Logo

 Analytics and Advertising Tracking Technologies

-You may exercise choices regarding the use of cookies from Google Analytics by going to https://tools.google.com/dlpage/gaoptout or downloading the Google Analytics Opt-out Browser Add-on.
-You may exercise choices regarding the use of cookies from Adobe Analytics by going to https://www.adobe.com/privacy/opt-out.html under the section labeled "Tell our customers not to measure your use of their web sites or tailor their online ads for you."
+You may exercise choices regarding the use of cookies from Google Analytics by going here or downloading the Google Analytics Opt-out Browser Add-on.
+You may exercise choices regarding the use of cookies from Adobe Analytics by going here and following the instructions under the section labeled "For End Users of business using Adobe Experience Cloud."

 Communications

-You can opt out of receiving certain promotional communications (emails or text messaging) from us at any time by (i) for promotional e-mails, following the instructions provided in emails to click on the unsubscribe link, or by changing your marketing communication preferences by logging onto your account; and (ii) for text messages, following the instructions provided in text messages from us to text the word, "STOP".
-Please note that your opt-out is limited to the e-mail address or phone number used and will not affect subsequent subscriptions.
+You can opt out of receiving certain promotional emails from us at any time by following the instructions provided in emails to click on the unsubscribe link, or by changing your marketing communication preferences by logging onto your account.
+Please note that your opt-out is limited to the e-mail address used and will not affect subsequent subscriptions.
 If you opt-out of only certain communications, other subscription communications may continue.
 Even if you opt out of receiving promotional communications, we may, subject to applicable law, continue to send you non-promotional communications, such as those about your account, transactions, servicing, or our ongoing business relations.

 Third Party Links